tombensve/About/README.md

 **I am 56 years old (at this moment) and have been diagnosed with early onset dementia!
 This means that I have quite bad short term memory!
 Old stuff is still there!
-I no longer work, but I'm still coding in my own pace here on Github, and will keep doing so until it is no loger possible!**
+I no longer work, but I'm still coding in my own pace here on Github, and will continue until the compiler screams too much ...**

 I will mark some of my repos as "no longer maintained"!